-You can also use loyalty programs to build a better relationship with your customers and offer rewards that allow them to personalize offers for themself.
-Consider how major retailers, like Macy’s or Kohl’s, allow their loyalty members to choose their own sales day.
+You can also use loyalty programs to build a better relationship with your customers.
+And offer rewards that allow them to personalize offers for themself.
+Consider how major retailers, like Macy’s or Kohl’s, allow their loyal members to choose their own sales day.
 This gives them control to shop when they need to and select an item they really want.
 To help drive interest in a new product, consider giving that product away to your most loyal customers.
-Include a note that thanks them for their loyalty and ask them to consider reviewing it if they really like the item.
+Include a note that thanks them for their loyalty.
+And ask them to consider reviewing it if they really like the item.

 Create Fewer Choices